alyssadata/origin_recognition/00_origin_recognition.md

 ## Definition

-Origin Recognition is the source-preservation layer that makes the beginning, authorship, sequence, terms, structure, and derivative path of a body of work visible and citable.
+Origin Recognition is the source-preservation layer that makes the beginning, authorship, sequence, terms, structure, and derivative-recognition path of a body of work visible and citable.

 It protects against the erasure that occurs when a framework becomes useful, legible, repeatable, or institutionally attractive.